 - Reduce the temperature.
 Place the grill racks away from the fire.
 Use charcoal that burns at a low temperature, such as maple or hickory.

 - Thoroughly clean your grill.
 Ideally, after each use, empty the ashes from the grill and spray the grates and inside the grill with an oven cleaner.
 Then, using warm water and dish detergent, wipe down the surface.
 Wipe the outside of the grill with a paper towel.
 Rinse the grill with clean water before wiping it dry.
 Basically, you’re cleaning your grill.

 - Marinate the meat.
-Soak your meat for about 30 minutes in vinegar or other liquid of your choice.
+Soak your meat for about 30 minutes in vinegar or other liquid.
 It reduces the amount of carcinogenic heterocyclic amines (HCAs) produced when meat is directly grilled over a heated surface or open fire.

 Is it safer to grill with gas than with charcoal?